Bungoh/GUIChat/README.md

 GUI Chat Application created in Java.

-Currently a WIP Java chat application that used JavaFX for the GUI and stardard java.net sockets to create connections.
+Java chat application that used JavaFX for the GUI and stardard java.net sockets to create connections.
 Client runs independently of Server.

-**Client and Server releases coming soon.**